Observation Nuclei in Affine Geometry: Symbolic Powers, Fat Points, and Infinitesimal Recovery: Foundations of Approximate Ring and Ideal Theory

 While pioneering, this approach relies on a specific construction of $\cl$.
 The properties of the closure operator are used intuitively rather than being formally stated, which can lead to ambiguity in more complex proofs.
-For a robust and generalizable theory, it is essential to establish a minimal set of abstract properties that any such "approximation" operator must satisfy to be compatible with the algebraic structure of a ring.
+For a robust and generalizable theory, it is essential to isolate a natural set of abstract properties that such an approximation operator should satisfy in order to be compatible with the algebraic structure of a ring.
 This motivates our axiomatic approach.
 By abstracting these properties, we can build the theory on a more solid and universal foundation, independent of any particular proximity space.

+\begin{remark} The purpose of the present axiomatization is not to claim that every upper-approximation operator arising from descriptive proximity automatically satisfies the algebraic compatibility properties required below.
+Rather, it isolates a class of closure operators for which the algebraic theory of approximate ideals, modules, and spectra can be developed rigorously and uniformly. \end{remark}